tarasowski/prometheus-tutorials/express.md

 const httpDurationHistogram = new promClient.Histogram({
   name: 'http_duration_seconds',
   help: 'Histogram of HTTP request durations in seconds',
-  buckets: [0.1, 0.5, 1, 2, 5, 10] // Customize these buckets based on your latency needs
+  buckets: [0.1, 0.5, 1, 2, 5, 10], // Customize these buckets based on your latency needs
+labelNames: ['method', 'status']
 });

 // Middleware to count HTTP requests